 - That’s it!
 Your suggested daily protein intake should appear in the

 Caloriesfield.
-You didn’t have to perform complex calculations or look through large nutritional tables.
-Our daily protein calculator did it all instead of you!
+You didn't have to perform complex calculations or look through large nutritional tables.
+Our daily protein calculator did it all for you!

 Foods high in protein

-You already know how much protein per day you should eat to preserve the well-being of your organism.
-But do you know what you can eat to supply proteins effectively?
+You already know how much protein per day you should eat to preserve your well-being, but do you know what you can eat to supply proteins effectively?
 Do you know any foods high in protein?
-Don’t worry.
+Don't worry.
 We have prepared a list of foods high in protein especially for you:

-- Meat: beef, pork, bison, turkey and chicken breasts;
+- Meat: beef, pork, lamb, turkey and chicken breasts;

 - Fish: tuna, halibut, and salmon;